fabric8io/fabric8/docs/fabric8OnOpenShift.md

 To do this use the [mvn fabric8:create-routes](mavenFabric8CreateRoutes.html) goal.

+Before you start make sure you have [setup your local machine](setupLocalHost.html) have logged in and setup the environment variables etc.

 If you have defined the [$KUBERNETES_DOMAIN environment variable](#setup-domain) then you can use:

     mvn io.fabric8:fabric8-maven-plugin:2.1.1:create-routes